CodecoolBase/pre-pa-self-test-python/README.md

 Max,28
 ```

-Create simple CSV files To test your own method.
+Create simple CSV files to test your own method.

 Calling your function with the filename of such a file should result in `'Max'`
 as he's the oldest.